Is Spandex the Same as Polyester Used in Print on Demand?

 Why Does Stretchy Not Mean Spandex?

-This is an important knowledge point for POD sellers.
-When buyers hear “弹力” or “stretch,” they often assume the garment must contain氨纶.
-In reality, stretch can come from structure, especially in knitted polyester fabrics, and this opens more sourcing options for Print on Demand products.
+“Stretchy” describes fabric behavior, not a fiber name.
+A textile can stretch due to fiber blend, yarn twist, knit construction, or finishing technique—even without spandex.
+This is crucial for POD sellers.
+When buyers hear “弹力” (stretch), they often assume the garment must contain 氨纶 (spandex).
+In reality, stretch can come from structure, especially in knitted polyester fabrics, opening more sourcing options for Print on Demand products.
+High-twist polyester creates natural elasticity without chemical elastic additives, relying instead on yarn’s internal energy, fabric density, and knitting behavior.

 How Does High-Twist Polyester Create Natural Stretch?